PrideLee/Zihao.Li.github.io/_pages/cv.md

 ---
 layout: archive
-title: "ZIHAO LI-M.S. of University of Chineses Academy of Science"
+title: "Zihao Li-M.S. of University of Chineses Academy of Science"
 permalink: /cv/
 author_profile: true
 redirect_from: